Megamouth shark: Description

-As their name implies, megamouths have a large mouth with small teeth, and a broad, rounded snout, causing observers to occasionally mistake the megamouth for a young orca.
+As their name implies, megamouths have a large mouth with small teeth, and a broad, rounded snout, causing observers occasionally to mistake the megamouth for a young orca.
 The protruding inside of the upper lip is a brilliant silvery-white, which is very visible when the mouth is open.
-This lip was initially thought to be possibly embedded by luminous photophores when the first shark was examined in the early 1980s, which may act as a lure for plankton, while the team examining the second shark in the mid-1980s instead proposed that the lower lip might glow with the white band used as a reflector of sorts, but neither theory has been proven.
-In 2020, a study concluded that this species of shark does not in fact produce any light; the white band was found to merely be highly reflective of light.
+This lip was initially thought to potentially be embedded by luminous photophores when the first shark was examined in the early 1980s, which may act as a lure for plankton.
+A later team of researchers examining the second captured specimen in the mid-1980s instead proposed that the lower lip might reflect light to produce a glow, but neither theory has been proven.
+In 2020, a study concluded that megamouths do not in fact produce any light; the white band was found to merely be highly reflective of light.
 This white band is present in both sexes and could be either a feeding mechanism or possibly be used as a means of identifying other individuals of megamouth sharks.
+Study of a single specimen revealed electrosensory pores concentrated on the shark's head.
+While this specimen had less ampullary pores than any other known species of shark, the pores may still allow for electrosensory detection of prey to enhance feeding efficiency.
 Their mouths can reach up to 1.3 m in width.
 Megamouth sharks have up to 50 rows of teeth in their upper-jaw and up to 75 rows of teeth in their lower-jaw.
+The teeth of the megamouth shark are small and peg-like.